thomasameisel/VandyCSCTF/README.md

 - login in source - have username and password in the source code
 - sql - sql injection to login
 - robots - username and passwords in the robots.txt file
+- javascript injection - use javascript injection with the child_process node package in order to view file system

 Ideas
 - php - website that saves a file using php, use php vulnerabilities to execute php that will show the flag